theypsilon/Update_All_MiSTer/README.md

 # Specific INI settings for this script if you need it.
 LLAPI_UPDATER_INI="/media/fat/Scripts/update_all.ini"

+# "false" to skip downloading BIOS for some systems.
+BIOS_GETTER="true"
+# Specific INI settings for this script if you need it.
+BIOS_GETTER_INI="/media/fat/Scripts/update_bios-getter.ini"

 # "false" to skip downloading MAME roms.
 MAME_GETTER="true"
 # Specific INI settings for this script if you need it.